Noise Levels in 10026, NY | Find Quiet Neighborhoods With Our Sound Map

 Western 10026

-Eastern 10026 sounds about 58% louder than Western 10026 to the human ear, a 6.6 dBA gap.
+To the human ear, noise in southeastern 10026 sounds about 33% louder than in western 10026, a 4.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?